adarwoo/modbus_relay/docs/user_manual.md

 ### Modbus LEDs

 The modbus LEDs show activity on the Modbus RS485 network.
 * The Rx LED shows incomming traffic.
-It flashes fast when the device is in recovery or device locate mode.
+It flashes fast when the device is in recovery or in identification mode.
 * The Tx LED is lit during power-up boot, and show the outgoing traffic activity.
 It serves not other purposes.

 > [!IMPORTANT]
-> The Rx LED show traffic activity which may include packets not addressed to the controller
+> The Rx LED show traffic activity which may include packets not addressed to the device

 ### Relay LEDS